-- 16.26 Before applying the decorative finish, Struc-Primer coat is applied by brush or roller and allowed to dry. - 16.27 Struc-Sil is applied in accordance with the Certificate holder's instructions using a stainless steel trowel or spray, in thicknesses from 1.5 to 3 mm. - 16.28 Continuous surfaces must be completed without a break, so the coating is always applied to a wet edge. - 16.29 At the tops of walls, the system must be protected by a coping, adequate overhang or an adequately sealed, purpose-made flashing (see Figure 7).
+- 16.28 Continuous surfaces must be completed without a break, so the coating is always applied to a wet edge. - 16.29 At the tops of walls, the system must be protected by a coping, adequate overhang or by an adequately sealed, purpose-made flashing (see Figure 7).

-16.30 Care must be taken in the detailing of the system around openings and projections (see Figure 8).
-To achieve 60-year durability, the system is finished against a stainless steel stop bead at reveals, to allow for replacement of windows.

-16.31 On completion of the installation, external fittings, eg rainwater goods, are re-fixed through the system into the substrate in accordance with the Certificate holder's instructions.
+- 16.30 Care must be taken in the detailing of the system around openings and projections (see Figure 8).
+To achieve 60-year durability, the system is finished against a stainless steel stop bead at reveals, to allow for replacement of windows. - 16.31 On completion of the installation, external fittings, eg rainwater goods, are re-fixed through the system into the substrate in accordance with the Certificate holder's instructions.

-Figure 8 Typical window reveal detail substrate substrate mechanical fixing corner bead corner bead render system render system new sill new sill low modulus low modulus insulation silicone sealant silicone sealant detail at reveal (flush) detail at reveal (recessed) new sill low modulus silicone sealant render system substrate insulation mechanical detail of sill
+Figure 8 Typical window reveal detail substrate substrate mechanical mechanical fixing fixing corner bead corner bead render system render system new sill low modulus new sill low modulus silicone sealant insulation silicone sealant detail at reveal (flush) detail at reveal (recessed) new sill low modulus silicone sealant render system substrate insulation mechanical detail of sill